aSauerwein/ca-helper/readme.md

 simple root ca

-every csr that is getting uploaded will be signed - future
+every csr that is getting uploaded will be signed

 user's can create their own user/server cert do download